-"income assistance" means income assistance as defined in The Employment and Income Assistance Act; (« aide au revenu »)
+"income assistance" means income assistance as defined in The Manitoba Assistance Act; (« aide au revenu »)

 "letter of approval" means a letter of approval issued to a residential care facility and includes a provisional letter of approval issued under subsection 13(4); (« lettre d'agrément »)

 "licence" means a licence issued to a residential care facility and includes a provisional licence issued under subsection 13(4); (« permis »)

 "licensing authority" means the minister or a person designated by the minister as the licensing authority for the purposes of this Act and the regulations; (« responsable des permis »)

 "minister" means the member of the Executive Council charged by the Lieutenant Governor in Council with the administration of this Act; (« ministre »)

 "residential care facility" means premises in which accommodation, care and supervision is provided to one or more adults who

 (a) have a disability or disorder prescribed in the regulations, or

 (b) require care because of frailty or cognitive impairment related to aging,